dmbarbour/wikilon/docs/AwelonLang.md

 ## Compilation

 Awelon can be compiled for efficient evaluation on stock hardware.
-Starting with extensions for efficient interpretation, we can perform register allocation and perform representation-level operations.
+In addition to extensions for efficient interpretation, we can perform register allocation and perform representation-level operations.

 Registers are allocated to active structure in the program representation or auxiliary stack.
 The immediate benefit is logical data shuffling: `\push` or `w` can be modeled as manipulating a static code map rather than performing runtime data manipulation.